Ted’s First Small-Ship Cruise

 That was it, we were not welcome.
 Our captain rang the telegraph, and we moved off the landing and made a wide arc to dock at Ruse, across the river in Bulgaria.

 The Romanian demonstration provided an official snub against Russia, something that increasingly became a pattern prior to the breakup of the Soviet Union many years later.
 As the Bulgarian stop was scheduled for the upriver transit, nothing was planned, so we simply spent a few hours ashore wandering through a sleepy, medium-size Bulgarian river city.

-With a full moon rising above the river, we proceeded in the growing darkness, and during the night, the Danube would turn north and then east through Romanian and territory.
-In the morning we eased over to a landing at Ismail, a former Russian now Ukrainian port about 50 miles in from the Black Sea.
+With a full moon rising above the river, we proceeded in the growing darkness, and during the night, the Danube would turn north and then east through Romanian territory.
+In the morning we eased over to a landing at Ismail, a Romanian port about 50 miles in from the Black Sea.

 Changing from a Boat to a Ship (Small)

 The Amur pulled up astern of the small Soviet passenger vessel Kolchida.
 Those who were leaving here, including our trio, disembarked and walked forward a few hundred feet to the Black Sea ship and boarded for our one-night voyage.